lokajaudio/Digital-electronics-1/Labs/project/README.md

    It provides 2cm - 400cm non-contact measurement function, the ranging accuracy can reach to 3mm.

-   *The basic principle of work:
+   Basic principles of work

-    (1) Using IO trigger for at least 10us high level signal,
+   1. Sendinf at least 10us of HIGH signal to trigger pin.

-    (2) The Module automatically sends eight 40 kHz and detect whether there is a pulse signal back.
+   2. Detect the pulse width of echo signal sent back.

-    (3) IF the signal back, through high level , time of high output IO duration is the time from sending ultrasonic to returning.
+   3. Apply calculation to get the distance.

    ![hcsr04timingdiagram](images/hcsr04timingdiagram.png)